Developmental Psychology Research Group

 Wellbeing and Life-Span Development

-Other projects in this area include studies investigating the impact of prenatal drug exposure on babies’ long-term developmental outcomes (DAISY); the impact of drinking water on children's cognitive abilities (Caroline Edmonds) and factors that influence the psychological wellbeing of adolescents (Well London study).
+Other projects from the Developmental Group include studies investigating the impact of prenatal drug exposure on babies’ long-term developmental outcomes (DAISY); the impact of drinking water on children's cognitive abilities (Caroline Edmonds) and factors that influence the psychological wellbeing of adolescents (Well London study).